Ted Joans: Biography

 Choosing to lead an increasingly expatriate artist's life, Joans became involved in the intelligentsia around the Surrealism art movement after meeting Joseph Cornell and later becoming close to his childhood painter-hero Salvador Dalí in Paris before breaking with him.
 Joans had moved to Paris in the 1960s and was welcomed into the Surrealist circle of André Breton and by James Baldwin.
 He learned the French language and frequented the café Les Deux Magots in Saint Germain des Prés where he received mail and other messages.
 He remained mostly in Paris until the mid-1990s, spending his summers in Europe and winters in Timbuktu in Mali.
 Joans also became active in African studies and traveled extensively throughout the African continent, frequently on foot, over many decades between periods of living in Europe and North America.
 As publisher John Calder noted, "Joans adapted himself to the lifestyles of artists in Harlem and Greenwich Village, the London of the 1950s and 60s, the Paris of the 60s to the 90s, as well as to those of other European cities and Timbuktu, where he spent many winters."
 From the 1960s onward, Joans had a house in Tangier, Morocco, and then in Timbuktu.
 While he ceased playing the trumpet, he maintained a jazz sensibility in the reading of his poems and frequently collaborated with musicians.
 He continued to travel and maintained an active correspondence with a host of creative individuals, among them Langston Hughes, Michel Leiris, Aimé Césaire, Robert Creeley, Jake Lamar, James Baldwin, Jayne Cortez, Stokely Carmichael, Ishmael Reed, Paul Bowles, Franklin and Penelope Rosemont.
 Many letters between Joans and these and others are collected at the Bancroft Library of the University of California Berkeley, while the University of Delaware houses his correspondence with Charles Henri Ford.
 Joans was also a close correspondent/participant of the Chicago Surrealist Group.

 Joans' painting Bird Lives hangs in the De Young Museum in San Francisco.
 He was also the originator of the Bird Lives urban legend and graffiti street art in and about New York City after the death of Charlie Parker in 1955.
-In his essay "Sounding Across the City: Ted Joans's 'Bird Lives!' as Jazz Performance", the cultural and literary studies scholar Amor Kohli has argued that this grafitti reflects Joans' expression of a jazz aesthetic.
+In his essay "Sounding Across the City: Ted Joans's 'Bird Lives!' as Jazz Performance", the cultural and literary studies scholar Amor Kohli has argued that this graffiti reflects Joans' expression of a jazz aesthetic.

 Joans visual art work spans Max Ernst-like collages, assemblage, paintings and drawings; including many resulting from the collaborative surrealist game of Cadavre Exquis.
 The rhinoceros is a frequent subject in his work.
 He also created short Super 8 films.

 He solicited a letter of support and a donation from the Parisian group for the Huey Newton Defense Fund in 1968.